davideganna/DataMorphers/README.md

-# DataMorphers
+# DataMorph

 ## Overview

-DataMorph is a Python library that provides a framework for transforming Pandas DataFrames using a modular pipeline approach.
+DataMorph is a Python library that provides a flexible and extensible framework for transforming Pandas DataFrames using a modular pipeline approach.
 Transformations are defined in a YAML configuration, and are applied sequentially to your dataset.

 ## Features

 - Modular and extensible transformation framework.
 - Easily configurable via YAML files.
 - Supports multiple transformations, including:
-  - **CreateColumn**: Add a new column with a constant value.
+  - **AddColumn**: Adds a new column with a constant value.
-  - **MultiplyColumns**: Multiply two columns and store the result in a new column.
+  - **ColumnsOperator**: Performs a math operation on two columns and stores the result in a new column.
-  - **NormalizeColumn**: Apply Z-score normalization.
+  - **NormalizeColumn**: Applies Z-score normalization.
-  - **RemoveColumn**: Drop specified columns.
+  - **RemoveColumns**: Drops specified columns.
-  - **FillValue**: Replace missing values with a default.
+  - **FillNA**: Replaces missing values with a default.
-  - **MergeDataFrames**: Merge two DataFrames based on common keys.
+  - **MergeDataFrames**: Merges two DataFrames based on common keys.
   - And more!

 ## Installation